 We are very lucky to have a few great places nearby to visit if we don’t fancy spending a lot of money or even any at all.
 If you are ever in my neck of the woods in south west England then here are a few of the best places you can visit with kids without spending a penny.
 Continue reading “8 free days out with kids in Gloucestershire”

 I think 2019 is going to be a somewhat limited family travelling year for us.
 I am in the middle of saving an emergency fund and I have decided to give it a big push in 2019 and hopefully reach my target of £10,000 by the end of the year.
-This means we won’t be going on any big holidays in 2019, unless I suddenly discover a lot of extra cash or my workload goes through the roof!
+This means we probably won’t be going on any big holidays in 2019, unless I suddenly discover a lot of extra cash or my workload goes through the roof!

 I’m self-employed and so earnings are always a worry and something I feel anxious about constantly.
 To ease this anxiety I want to have a substantial emergency fund saved up that will cover my household contributions for several months should work dry up for me or I need to spend time finding employment.